melsman/mlkit/index.md

        </div>
        <div class="col-lg-4">
 	 <h3>No-Overhead Modules</h3>
 	   <p>The MLKit compiles Standard ML Modules, using a compilation scheme called
 	      <a href="{{BASE_PATH}}/staticinterp.html">Static Interpretation</a>, which eliminates Modules entirely at compile
 	      time.</p>
        </div>
        <div class="col-lg-4">
 	 <h3>Two Backends</h3>
 	   <p>Two backends are provided, one that
-	      generates x86 native machine code for the Linux and MacOS operating systems and one that generates bytecode.</p>
+	      generates x64 native machine code for the Linux and macOS operating systems and one that generates bytecode.</p>
       </div>
     </div>